11 Female-owned Hotels Around the World With Amazing Stories

 Like many other Tucsonans, Moniqua Lane often walked through her city's neighborhoods, wondering how an old building could be transformed into something that would honor its original luster and charm.
 Every day, she'd walk past what is now her hotel, The Downtown Clifton, and it would speak to her.
-Finally, in 2012, she found it on the market and couldn't pass it up.
+Finally, in 2012, she saw it on the market and couldn't pass it up.
 After leaving her career in law, Lane put her creativity into this property.
-And in the fall of this year, she'll open her second space, The Citizen Hotel, also in Tucson.
+She loved the experience so much she opened a second space, The Citizen Hotel, also in Tucson.

 What sets The Downtown Clifton apart, according to Lane: "The perspective we bring to both Downtown Clifton and the Citizen Hotel is one that's based on how we want to connect to the community around us, then working out the rest from there.
 Everyone in the creative process grew up in Tucson, so authenticity to the people and spaces comes first.
 People think of their neighborhood bar or neighborhood restaurant — a place that perfectly fits — that's what we try to do with our hotels."

 Garden of the Gods Resort and Club in Colorado Springs, Colorado

 In 2013, Judy Mackey and Brenda Smith took over this Colorado Springs oasis with grand visions.
 They spent five years shaping the property into what it is today: a multidisciplinary clinical health and wellness resort.
 In addition to a plethora of spa treatments, guests also work with personal trainers and lifestyle coaches to help them feel happier and healthier.